 In the “Broadening Horizons” interpretation, the bathroom becomes a unified whole with an intelligent spatial architecture that creates an emotional ambience.
 The large screen acts as a virtual window, which can optionally display a live camera feed of the surroundings and produce an atmosphere that harmonises with changes in the natural light outside.
 Through its impact on our body clock and circadian rhythm, this function promotes inner balance.
 The intelligent architecture includes sophisticated light control.
 Throughout the bathroom, there are flat surfaces that neatly house the functional options and act as a canvas for individual scenarios like the invigorating rainfall scenario.

-The mission statement of sieger design is to develop brand concepts and products with a unique selling point that are distinctive and success-oriented.
-The design agency has been driving significant trends in the sanitary industry since the early 1980s and has been the innovative force behind many types of product: the first designer bathroom fittings, holistic bathroom collections, expansive rain effect systems and scenario-controlled showers.
+The mission statement of sieger design is to develop distinctive, success-oriented brand concepts and products with a unique selling point.
+The design agency has been driving major trends in the sanitary industry since the early 1980s and has been the innovative force behind many product categories: the first designer bathroom fittings, holistic bathroom collections, large overhead rain showers and scenario-controlled showers.

 We at sieger design GmbH & Co.
 KG would like to thank you for your interest in our website.
 Protecting your privacy is important to us.
 The following text contains comprehensive information about how we handle your data.